adaltas/ece-webtech-2023-spring-app/modules/03.webapi/lab.md

 Continue with the existing code base from the completed previous lab.
 In case you didn't finish it, clone the [corrections repository](../../../../README.md#correction-repositories-and-supporting-source-code), check out the corresponding `labX` tag and start from there.
 Later on, you must complete the missing lab by referring to the corrections.

-## 1. Refactor your previous application to use Express
+## Part 1.
+Refactor your previous application to use Express

 1. [Install Express](https://www.npmjs.com/package/express#installation)
 2. Read the [basic routing documentation](http://expressjs.com/en/starter/basic-routing.html).